Custom Content Support

 ForeFlight’s Custom Map Layers feature supports only a small subset of these data types, contained primarily in the Geometry, StyleSelector, and SubStyle groupings (using the organization defined on the reference page).
 This is sufficient for creating simple or complex arrangements of shapes, lines, and points with support for labels and icon styles.

 Below is the full list of data types that ForeFlight supports.
 If you import a file that includes elements not listed here, the unsupported elements should be simply ignored by ForeFlight and the rest of the file will display correctly.

 - StyleMap (only the "normal" style is supported)

 - gx:LabelVisibility (only Google extension namespace currently supported)

-The following files provide some examples of the flexibility of User Map Layers.
-You can view the contents of each file by opening them in a simple text editor like TextEdit.
+The following files provide some examples of the flexibility of Custom Map Layers.
+You can view the contents of each file by opening them in a plain text editor like TextEdit.
 Click on a filename to download it through your browser, or opening it directly in ForeFlight using the instruction for importing via hyperlinks above.

 UserMapShapesSample.kml (65 KB) - Demonstrates the supported icon styles and examples of lines, polygons, and circles.

 US_Crude_Oil_Pipelines.kml (134 KB) - Basic map showing the network of crude oil pipelines in the US.